-- Height: Height of structures would not exceed 35 feet measured from preconstruction natural grade to the highest point of the structure.
-Two story structures would be limited to 26 feet from preconstruction natural grade to the highest point of the structure.
-All exceptions as specified in County Code Chapter13.10.510(d)(2) or successor ordinance would apply. - Number of Stories: A maximum of three (3) stories as defined by the County Code exclusive of subsurface parking would be allowed.
+- Height: Height of structures would not exceed 37 feet measured from • preconstruction natural grade or finished grade, which ever is higher, to the highest point of the structure.
+Two story structures would be limited to 28 feet from preconstruction natural grade or finished grade, which ever is higher, to the highest point of the structure.
+All exceptions as specified in County Code Chapter13.10.510(d)(2) or successor ordinance would apply. - Number of Stories: A maximum of three (3) stories as defined by the County • Code exclusive of subsurface parking would be allowed.
 (Three stories would be allowed except in those areas restricted to two stories due to potential impacts to community character.)